MileHacker Logo

 • Check airline baggage limits and liquid restrictions.

-• Explore VAT refund procedures if applicable.
+• Explore VAT refund procedures as needed.

 Pre-Departure Timing & Logistics